 |Number of stop bits||1 (based on standard).|

-|Timeout between receiving 2 chars||100 ms (or more).
+|Timeout between receiving 2 characters||100 ms (or more).

 |Response receipt timeout||20000 ms. Only for serial link.

-If no response comes during this time, then the transfer of the message is terminated (the onEndOfTransfer event is triggered with error 24 or 66).
+If no response comes during this time, then the transmission of the message is terminated (the onEndOfTransfer event is triggered with error 24 or 66).

 |Number of Packet Leading Wake-up Zeroes||10.

 It may be necessary to wake up some devices before the communication is estabilished.
 For this purpose, here you can set how many zero characters are to be sent by the driver before the main communication starts.

 |BaudRate Limit||19200.
 Only for serial link.

 If the connection with the device is done via a physical data interface with limited bandwidth (e.g. Optical head), then this limitation can be defined in this setting.
 In such case the driver does not comply with the proposed communication speed, but lowers it to the value defined here.